 Tarquin the proud’s son forced himself on a married woman, who subsequently killed herself in shame.
 As a result, her husband – a senator named Lucius Junius Brutus – banded together with other senators and expelled the wretched tyrant Tarquin, establishing the Roman Republic in 509 BC.

-However, there were newer families and poorer citizens who resented the exclusionary nature of this arrangement, who were called the Plebeians.
+However, there were newer families and poorer citizens who resented the exclusionary nature of this arrangement and were called the Plebeians.
 Indignant at their treatment at the hands of their patrician overlords, they refused to fight in an ongoing conflict with some neighboring tribes and assembled themselves outside of Rome on a hill called the Sacred Mount.

 Since the Plebeians made up the bulk of the fighting force for the Roman army, this immediately caused the Patricians to act.
 As a result, the Plebeians were given their own assembly to debate matters and a special “tribune” who could advocate for their rights and interests to the Roman senate.